Common Biblical Usage

 Consecration – the devoting or setting apart of anything to the worship or service of God.
 The race of Abraham and the tribe of Levi were thus consecrated (Exodus 13:2,12,15; Numbers 3:12).
 The Hebrews devoted their fields and cattle, and sometimes the spoils of war, to the Lord (Leviticus 27:28,29).
-According to the Mosaic law, the first-born both of man and beast were consecrated to God.
+According to the Mosaic law, the firstborn, both man and beast, were consecrated to God.

-Consecration – the act of consecrating; dedication to the service and worship of a deity, the act of giving the sacramental character to the Eucharistic elements of bread and wine, ordination to a sacred office.
+Consecration – the act of consecrating; dedication to the service and worship of a deity; giving the sacramental character to the Eucharistic elements of bread and wine; ordination to a sacred office.

 Devout- devoted to divine worship or service; pious; religious